User Authentication with APS (3-Legged)

 The updated server handles three routes:

-/auth/login: redirects the user's browser to Autodesk's OAuth authorisation page, passing the client ID, callback URL, and requested scopes./auth/callback: receives the short-lived authorisation code from Autodesk after the user logs in, exchanges it for a user access token using the SDK'sauthClient.getThreeLeggedToken(), and stores it inuserAccessToken./mcp: the existing MCP endpoint, unchanged.
+/auth/login: redirects the user's browser to Autodesk's OAuth authorisation page, passing the client ID, callback URL, and requested scopes./auth/callback: receives the short-lived authorisation code from Autodesk after the user logs in, exchanges it for a user access token, and stores it./mcp: the existing MCP endpoint, unchanged.

-Replace the existing http.createServer(...) and httpServer.listen(...) blocks with this version that handles all three:
+Replace the existing HTTP server block — http.createServer(...) plus httpServer.listen(...) for Node.js, or the section after app.MapMcp("/mcp") for .NET — with one that handles all three:

 const httpServer = http.createServer(async (req, res) => {